Nikos Goumas Stadium: Name

-In 1991 it was officially named "Nikos Goumas Stadium" after former club president Nikos Goumas, who contributed to its building and later upgrading.
+On 7 September 1991 it was officially named "Nikos Goumas Stadium" after the former club president Nikos Goumas, who contributed to its building and later upgrading.

 Construction

-With actions of the first president of the club, Konstantinos Spanoudis, in 1926, a piece of land in Nea Filadelfeia, that was originally set aside for refugee housing, was donated as a training ground for the refugees.
+With actions of the first president of the club, Konstantinos Spanoudis, in 1926, a piece of land in the suburb of Nea Filadelfeia, that was originally set aside for refugee housing, was donated as a training ground for the refugees.
 AEK Athens F.C. began using the ground as training ground (albeit unofficially) and by 1930 the property was signed over to the club.

 The stadium was finished in 1929 and was officially opened in 1930 in a ceremony with the presence of Prime Minister Eleftherios Venizelos.
 The first home game, in November 1930, was an exhibition match against Olympiacos which ended in a 2–2 draw.
-The stadium had a horseshoe shape (with stands in three of its four sides.
+The stadium had a horseshoe shape (with stands in three of its four sides).

 Expansion

 In 1979 chairman Loukas Barlos started building the double-tiered south stand, the addition of which made it the largest stadium in Athens at the time as its capacity was over 35,000 after the construction of this new stand.
 This stand, and particularly its lower tier known as "Skepasti" (meaning "roofed"), and became the new home of the AEK ultras who until then resided in the opposite "Gate 21" stand.